cppalliance/cppalliance.github.io/_posts/2025-01-05-Joaquins2024Q4Update.md

 comparing [`indivi::flat_umap`](https://github.com/gaujay/indivi_collection)
 with `boost::unordered_flat_map`.
-Although Indivi is generally slower, a [conversation](https://www.reddit.com/r/cpp/comments/1g2oso8/introducing_flat_umap_a_fast_simdbased_unordered/lrqqsi7/) with the author led to some interesting design aspects that may be worth exploring further.
+Although Indivi is generally slower, a [conversation](https://www.reddit.com/r/cpp/comments/1g2oso8/introducing_flat_umap_a_fast_simdbased_unordered/lrqqsi7/) with the author led to some interesting design discussions that may be worth exploring further.
 * After the last [major update in Boost 1.87.0](https://www.boost.org/libs/unordered/doc/html/unordered.html#changes_release_1_87_0_major_update), the backlog for Boost.Unordered is basically cleared.
 This means that the library will likely enter into maintenance mode, except if new requests show up